research-software-directory/RSD-as-a-service/frontend/README.md

 - created tailwind.config.js and defined to use shared theme definitions
 - created postcss.config.js and added tailwind to it
 - added @tailwind mixins to styles/global.css
-- created styles/tailwind.css for tailwind specific utilities (eg. @apply)
+- created styles/tailwind.css for tailwind specific utilities (e.g. @apply)

-### Intergration between Tailwind and MUI-5 themes
+### Integration between Tailwind and MUI-5 themes

 The integration is based on [this article](https://medium.com/@akarX23/a-full-setup-of-next-js-with-redux-tailwind-material-ui-pwa-and-docker-c33bdceadce5).

 ## Authentication

-For authentication we use custom module which integrates with our auth service.
+For authentication, we use a custom module which integrates with our auth service.
 The frontend code is in `frontend/auth` folder and the auth service is in `authentication` folder.

 ## Unit testing